 GSD Beyond the Happy Path

 This is a companion to my first post on GSD, which covers the basics — how the process works, what surprised me, and the core commands outside the main workflow.
 This post is what I’ve learned since, after several more projects and more time spent in the corners of the system.
-The short version: auto-advance can silently run through your discussions, Nyquist validation is only half-automated, and GSD-2 exists but isn’t there yet.
+The short version: Nyquist validation is only half-automated, and GSD-2 exists but isn’t there yet.

 Three verification layers